 - Stock up on sale commodity items.
 With cotton prices sure to rise, clean out the Hanes aisle during their underwear sales.

 - Paper towels, napkins, toilet products and other non-perishables are other products to stock up on when on sale.

 - Don’t forget the towels and sheets during the annual January white sale.

 - End of season shopping is a mecca of bargains.

 - In the grocery, check out the tables of “sale and near expiration date” items.

 - Plan your meals and make a list.
 No impulse shopping.

 - Consider joining a shopping club to save on those items you use most frequently.
 Make sure not to get distracted by impulse purchases of a 64 pack of skittles candy or other non essentials.

-- Even if you are not a couponer, consider giving it a try.
+- Even if you are not a couponer, an app that make couponing easy.

 - Collaborative consumption is another take on the bartering concept.
 Great way to get what you need and share what you have.

 - Substitute low cost foods for higher priced ones and use the internet to come up with recipes to fit the ingredients you have on hand.
 Plug a list of ingredients into the search, and see what comes up.